h0tk3y/external-schema-demo/README.md

 ```

 ### Usage
-1. Run a Gradle build that exports restricted DSL schemas for settings and projects
+1. Run a Gradle build that exports declarative DSL schemas for settings and projects

-    The Restricted DSL schemas may be found under `.gradle/restricted-schema/*.something.schema` in the root
+    The Declarative DSL schemas may be found under `.gradle/declarative-schema/*.dcl.schema` in the root
     project directory and in the subprojects.

     Note that schemas are only exported if a settings file or a project build file uses
-    the restricted DSL (`*.gradle.something`).
+    the Declarative DSL (`*.gradle.dcl`).

 2. Run this demo application with the following command line options:

-    * `--script <file>` pointing to a `settings.gradle.something` or `build.gradle.something` file;
+    * `--script <file>` pointing to a `settings.gradle.dcl` or `build.gradle.dcl` file;
     * `--schema <file>` pointing to an exported schema file produced by the previous step
     * `--mode={LOWLEVEL|DOM}` (the default is `LOWLEVEL`) to specify which view of the data to use (see [Data Views](#data-views))